WORDS BY ALISON JONES | FEBRUARY 15, 2018

 For those ready to venture into the great outdoors, CMH Guide Brodie Smith has some great advice on what you should include in your backpack for a day hiking in British Columbia.

-Having spent 8 years as a Mountain Guide (and the last 6 as a CMH Ski Guide), Brodie knows a thing or two about adventure travel, and here he lists the key items to include in your daypack.
+Having spent 8 years as an ACMG Hiking Guide (and the last 6 as a CMH Ski Guide), Brodie knows a thing or two about adventure travel, and here he lists the key items to include in your daypack.

 Brodie’s Advice: Water’s vital.
 I’m talking a minimum of 1.5 liters.
 It’s one of the most important items in your pack, and it’s easy to underestimate how much your body will need.
 Not only will the physical activity make you sweat, but you’re also at altitude which causes you to exhale and perspire almost twice as fast than when you’re at sea level.